Brunswick Manifesto

-The Brunswick Manifesto was a proclamation issued by Charles William Ferdinand, Duke of Brunswick, commander of the Allied Army (principally Austrian and Prussian), on 25 July 1792 to the population of Paris, France during the War of the First Coalition.
+The Brunswick Manifesto was a proclamation issued by Charles William Ferdinand, Duke of Brunswick, commander of the Allied army (principally Austrian and Prussian), on 25 July 1792 to the population of Paris during the War of the First Coalition.
 The manifesto threatened that if the French royal family were harmed, then French civilians would be harmed.
-It was said to have been a measure intended to intimidate Paris, but rather helped further spur the increasingly radical French Revolution and finally led to the war between revolutionary France and counter-revolutionary monarchies.
+It was said to have been a measure intended to intimidate Paris but rather helped further spur the increasingly radical French Revolution and finally led to the war between Revolutionary France and counter-revolutionary monarchies.

 Background

 On 20 April 1792, Revolutionary France declared war on Austria.
 On 28 April, France invaded the Austrian Netherlands (roughly present-day Belgium).
 Prussia joined the war against France.
 On 30 July, Austria and Prussia began an invasion of France, hoping to occupy Paris.

-Brunswick Manifesto
+Manifesto

-On 25 July, the Duke of Brunswick issued the Brunswick Manifesto.
-The manifesto promised that if the French Royal family was not harmed, then the Allies would not harm French civilians or loot.
-However, if acts of violence or acts to humiliate the French Royal family were committed, the Allies threatened to burn Paris to the ground.
-The manifesto was written primarily by Louis Joseph de Bourbon, Prince de Condé, the leader of a large corps of French émigrés in Brunswick's army, and intended to intimidate Paris into submission.
-Brunswick maintained a secret correspondence with Louis XVI and Marie Antoinette, and two days before making the Manifesto public, he sent a copy to the Tuileries Palace, and both the king and the queen approved it.
+On 25 July, the Duke of Brunswick issued his manifesto, which promised that if the French royal family was not harmed, then the Allies would not harm French civilians or loot.
+However, if acts of violence or acts to humiliate the French royal family were committed, the Allies threatened to burn Paris to the ground.
+The manifesto was written primarily by Louis Joseph, Prince of Condé, the leader of a large corps of French émigrés in Brunswick's army, and intended to intimidate Paris into submission.
+Brunswick maintained a secret correspondence with Louis XVI and Marie Antoinette, and two days before making the manifesto public, he sent a copy to the Tuileries Palace, and both the king and the queen approved it.

-On August 1, news of the manifesto began sweeping through Paris.
+On 1 August, news of the manifesto began sweeping through Paris.
 Many believed the Brunswick Manifesto was final proof that Louis XVI was collaborating with the Allies.

-Also on 1 August, Prussian forces crossed the Rhine near Coblenz; consequently, the French Legislative Assembly ordered that citizens prepare for battle.
+Also on 1 August, the Prussian Army crossed the Rhine near Koblenz; consequently, the French Legislative Assembly ordered that citizens prepare for battle.